Nashik Kumbh Mela

 The Origin of Kumbh Mela

-The origin of Kumbh Mela is mentioned in the Bhagavata Purana.
+The Origin of Kumbh Mela is mentioned in the Bhagavata Purana.
 After being cursed by sage Durvasa Muni, the Devas (Gods) lost their strength and the war against the Asuras (Demons).
-Upon praying to Lord Vishnu, He suggested them to churn the Ksheera Sagara or the ocean of milk to receive the nectar of immortality called the amrut.
+Upon praying to Lord Vishnu, He suggested they churn the Ksheera Sagara or the ocean of milk, to receive the nectar of immortality called the amrut.
 The Devas tricked the Asuras into an agreement to work together and equally share the gifts.
-After 1000 years of churning the ocean Lord Dhanwantari appeared before them with the Kumbh of amrut.
-The asuras soon realized that the Devatas did not intend to share the amrut with them and soon a fight erupted between the two.
-When the Gods and demons started fighting over its possession, Lord Vishnu flew off with the pot of Amrut, and while doing so He spilled a few drops at four different places (Haridwar, Allahabad, Nashik and Ujjain).
+After 1000 years of churning the ocean, Lord Dhanwantari appeared before them with the Kumbh of amrut.
+The asuras soon realized that the Devatas did not intend to share the amrut with them, and soon a fight erupted between the two.
+When the Gods and demons started fighting over its possession, Lord Vishnu flew off with the pot of Amrut, and while doing so, he spilled a few drops at four different places (Haridwar, Allahabad, Nashik and Ujjain).

 The written evidence of the Kumbh Mela can be traced back to the reign of King Harshavardhana of India in 629-645 CE, by Chinese monk Xuanzang.

-When and Where is the Kumbh Mela of 2015?
+When and where is the Next Kumbh Mela?